-Dr Steinert is an Associate Editor for Cell Death Discovery and acts as a Review and Associate Editor for Frontiers in Molecular Neuroscience in addition to serving as a Guest Editor for several journals including Free Radical Biology and Medicine, The Journal of Physiology and Cell Death Disease.
-He is an Associate Fellow of Higher Education UK (AFHEA), Fellow Member of the Physiological Society, UK and member of the BNA, UK and organized/chaired Symposia at the Annual Physiological Society Main Meeting (2012), The Main Meeting (2022) of the SFRR-Europe and the FENS meeting in 2022.
+Dr Steinert is an Associate Editor for Cell Death Discovery and acts as a Review and Associate Editor for Frontiers in Molecular Neuroscience and Frontiers in Synaptic Neuroscience, in addition to serving as a Guest Editor for several journals including Free Radical Biology and Medicine, The Journal of Physiology and Cell Death Disease.
+He is an Associate Fellow of Higher Education UK (AFHEA), Fellow Member of the Physiological Society, UK and member of the BNA, UK, Society for Redox Biology and Medicine (SfRBM) and European Drosophila Society (EDRC).
+He organized/chaired Symposia at the Annual Physiological Society UK Main Meeting, the Main Conference of the SFRR-Europe and FENS meeting.

 Our lab predominantly applies neurophysiological methodologies to study neuronal and synaptic plasticity and function as well as ion channel regulation.
 My main expertise lies in the electrophysiological assessment of neuronal function coupled with live imaging including measurements of intracellular calcium and nitric oxide and ATP dynamics.

-We use mammalian model systems of disease, generate brain slice preparations for studying neuronal function and correlate data with behavioral phenotypes; Drosophila models are also used for optogenetic and morphological studies to address specific research questions.
-Several behavioral studies in adult flies and larvae include learning&memory and activity (negative geotaxis, locomotor) testing.
+We use mammalian model systems of disease, generate brain slice preparations for studying neuronal function and correlate data with behavioral phenotypes; Drosophila models are also used for optogenetic, electrophysiological and morphological studies to address specific research questions related to synaptic signaling.
+Several behavioral studies in adult flies and larvae include learning&memory and activity (circadian, negative geotaxis, locomotor) testing.

-Models used in the lab: Drosophila melanogaster and mouse to study neuronal and synaptic function in health and disease including nitric oxide signaling.
+Models used in the lab: Drosophila melanogaster and mouse to study neuronal and synaptic function in health and disease including nitric oxide and related redox signaling.